Manage Test Harnesses

 Harnesses for library components across libraries.

 To move or clone harnesses, right-click the Simulink canvas and select Test Harness > Manage Test Harnesses.
-The Manage Test Harness dialog box opens and lists the test harnesses associated with the subsystem/block specified in Filter by harness owner.
+The Manage Test Harness dialog box opens and lists the test harnesses associated with the subsystem or block specified in Filter by harness owner.
 Click Actions to access the Move and Clone options.

 Select the destination path and name your test harness.